Installation

 Anaconda Python Installation

 For many reasons, we recommend using a Conda environment to work with the full RavenPy installation.
 This implementation is able to manage the harder-to-install GIS dependencies, like GDAL.
+Furthermore, due to the complexity of some packages, the default dependency solver can take a long time to resolve the environment.
+If mamba is not already your default solver, consider running the following commands in order to speed up the process:

 Begin by creating an environment:

-$ conda create -c conda-forge --name ravenpy
+conda create -c conda-forge --name ravenpy

 The newly created environment must then be activated:

-$ conda activate ravenpy
+conda activate ravenpy

 RavenPy can then be installed directly via its conda-forge package by running: